Touchstone and Capstone Courses

 Pastoral Care

-This course is an examination of pastoral care as it relates to officiating at weddings, the practice of hospital visitation, and the conducting of funerals.
+An examination of pastoral care as it relates to officiating at weddings, the practice of hospital visitation, and the conducting of funerals.
 The ministry of Jesus Christ will be studied as a theological model of pastoral care.
 The course will explore such issues as pre-marital counseling, grief counseling, and the problem of suffering.

 The Theology & Practice of Evangelism